 24 February 2021 – New publication on the gene expression of a Beringian pseudoscorpion, with excellent co-authors from Western University.

 8 February 2021 – Manuscript accepted for publication in Comparative Biochemistry and Physiology!
-Our research on the diapause and cold tolerance physiology of the apple pest Rhagoletis pomonella is now available here, with much of the work conducted by talented undergraduate students Lalitya Andaloori and Matin Sanaei in the Ragland lab at CU Denver.
+Our research on the diapause and cold tolerance physiology of the apple pest Rhagoletis pomonella is now available, with much of the work conducted by talented undergraduate students Lalitya Andaloori and Matin Sanaei in the Ragland lab at CU Denver.

 20 January 2021 – Welcome to Trinity McIntyre, a third-year undergraduate student who is joining the Toxopeus lab this semester!

 8 January 2021 – We can officially share the news!
 Dr. Toxopeus has received funding from Research Nova Scotia to study the incidence of COVID-19 in wastewater as part of a province-wide research project with researchers at St. FX, Dalhousie University, Acadia University, and Cape Breton University.
-You can read more here.

 3 January 2021 – Today marks the start of the SICB (Society for Integrative and Comparative Biology) virtual annual meeting!
 Dr. Toxopeus’ research talk on the surprising interactions between low temperatures and insect diapause can be viewed here.